mallowigi/permify-tmbundle/README.md

-# Perm
+# Permify TextMate Bundle

 Syntax support for the Perm authorization language.
-This extension adds basic features to help make writing Perm much more pleasant in VSCode, TextMate, JetBrains, or any IDE supporting `tmBundle` support.
+This extension adds basic features to help make writing Perm much more pleasant in VSCode, JetBrains IDEs, or any IDE supporting `tmBundle` support.

 ## Features
 - Syntax highlighting